Finnsnes: Sports and culture

 Finnsnes has several indoor halls for sports and facilities for both alpine and cross-country skiing.
 There is also a variety of cultural activities.
-The Finnsnes House of Culture, which opened in 1995, is the cultural centre of the region.
-It contains a 400 seats hall for theatre and concerts, and provides a varied menu of local, national and international performers and stars.
+The Finnsnes House of Culture, which opened in 1995, is the cultural center of the region.
+It contains a 400-seat hall for theatre and concerts and provides a varied menu of local, national, and international performers and stars.
 The public library of Lenvik is also situated in this building.

-“Midt-Tromshallen” is an indoor soccer centre for the region, and at the same time a hall made for a variety of activities.
+“Midt-Tromshallen” is an indoor soccer center for the region, and at the same time a hall made for a variety of activities.
 There are also two major outdoor football stadiums at Finnsnes and Silsand.
 The local museum at Bjorelvnes is located about 15 km north of Finnsnes.

 There are three soccer clubs in the town, Finnsnes IL playing in the second division, IL Pioner playing in the fifth division, and FK Senja also playing in the second division.
 Over the years there has been an extensive rivalry between the clubs Finnsnes IL and FK Senja, this being largely due to the geography of the town.